Setting up Brocade FCX & ICX6610

 factory set-default reset

-#only follow this section if factory set-default did not work reset #hit b a bunch so it drops into the bootloader again #now it's booted the latest bootloader, so the command will work: factory set-default reset #let it fully boot like normal and move to the next section
+reset #hit b a bunch so it drops into the bootloader again #now it's booted the latest bootloader, so the command will work: factory set-default reset

-Note: If your switch says that it is part of a stack even after doing the above, then you will need to unstack it before being able to configure and update it.
-You'll see several prompts when booting that it is a stack member and the command menu will show stack specific commands (ex: stack, simulate-non-stacking-unit).
+If your switch says that it's part of a stack even after the above factory reset, you'll need to unstack it before being able to configure and update it.
+You'll see several prompts when booting that it's a stack member.
 You can unstack your switch by running the following command:

 Now that it's booted into the full OS you may get TFTP timed out errors in the console, this is normal. just hit enter until they go away.
 We'll fix that in the next section.
 Now to make any changes we must enter the enable level: